Tenango embroidery: Description

 The embroidery is a simplified version of embroidery done for centuries, adapted for products to be sold to the outside world.
 Pieces generally have multiple figurative elements in stylized form, which are arranged onto the fabric in a geometric pattern, mostly or completely symmetrical.
-The most common elements are the flora and fauna found Tenango de Doria area including chickens, dogs, wild birds, rabbits, horses, flowers and trees.
+The most common elements are the flora and fauna found in the Tenango de Doria area including chickens, dogs, wild birds, rabbits, horses, flowers and trees.
 Sometimes people and other objects appear as well.
 Other figures include figures from amate paper cut-outs made by local shamans/healers and prehistoric paintings found in local caves.
 These elements are most often arranged in a pattern, but can be set up for form scenes from daily life, folk festival and religion.
 The most common background fabric colors are white and off-white, generally for tablecloths and the like, followed by black, but other colors such as reds and blues are used as well.
 Most often, the elements are not done in realistic colors, rather using bright colors such as yellows, greens and blues.
 All elements may be of a single color, or multicolored.
 If the latter, the colors are most often combined as a series of stripes over the elements.
 Better tenangos have small, tight stitches, with a well-done tablecloth or bedspread taking up to six years to make.